 - Wear shoes with good traction.
 Many of the hilly streets (particularly in Valletta) have stone that is worn and extremely slippery.
 I almost fell at least 8 times.

 - Remember, Malta was most recently under British rule.
-Your European adapters will do you know good; bring your British ones as they have the same outlets as in the UK.
+Your European adapters will do you no good; bring your British ones as they have the same outlets as in the UK.

 - Drink the local wine; it’s a good value!